dragozzine/PhoDyMM/README.md

 ## Attribution

-This code is free to use and modify, but you shoud cite Ragozzine et al. (2020), PASP, submitted. if you use it.
+This code is free to use and modify, but you shoud cite Ragozzine et al. (2020), PASP, submitted which is included in the doc directory if you use PhoDyMM.
 Reading through that paper is strongly recommended before use.
 The vast majority of the original code was developed by Sean Mills with support from Daniel Fabrycky.
 Darin Ragozzine and his group augmented the code and currently maintain it.

 ## Requirements

 PhoDyMM is written in C and is designed to be executed on UNIX/Linux machines using a Bash shell.
+Valuable analysis tools require python.

 This code requires: